aws/aws-sdk-rails/sample-app/README.md

 5. Set the worker queue to your personal queue.
 You can create a new queue such as `sample-app-worker` in the SQS console.
 6. Set `AWS_PROCESS_BEANSTALK_WORKER_REQUESTS` to `true` in the environment configuration.

+After initial deployment of the sample app:
+1. Run `bundle install`
-After initial deployment of the sample app, create a zip of the sample-app: `zip ../sample-app.zip -r * .[^.]*`.
-Create a new version and deploy it.
+2. Create a zip of the sample-app: `zip ../sample-app.zip -r * .[^.]*`.
+3. Upload the zip file to your EB worker environment.

 Run the sample-app locally and submit jobs:
 1. `rails c`